nsiebenaller/metaprogaming/README.md

 ### Folder Structure

 Source code for Back-end and Front-end placed at src directory.
-Server folder is for web services and Client folder is for UI source codes in development mood.
-For production mood, Webpack bundles everything inside the client folder and also all the assets files at assets folder into the dist folder.
+Server folder is for web services and Client folder is for UI source codes in development mode.
+For production mode, Webpack bundles everything inside the client folder and also all the assets files at assets folder into the dist folder.

 ### Typescript

 [Typescript](https://www.typescriptlang.org) is a typed superset that compiles to plain JavaScript.
-It's only for preventing miss-typing in development mood.
-In prodoction mood it's just plain JavaScript
+It's only for preventing miss-typing in development mode.
+In prodoction mode it's just plain JavaScript.

 ### Less

 [Less](http://lesscss.org/) is a backwards-compatible language extension for CSS.
-Less helps us to write CSS in a functional way and It's really easy to read and understand.
+Less helps us to write CSS in a functional way.

 ### Babel